AFM-analysis/PyJibe/docs/sec_interface.rst

     the fitted contact point and the value of the tip position where the fitted curve has its maximum.
 Fit models may have their own specific ancillary parameters.

+Dataset:
+    Measurement parameters of the dataset

+QMap:
+    If the curve is part of a quantiative map (2D FD scan), then the scan grid properties and the curve position are listed.

+Setup:
+    Information about the AFM setup used

+Storage:
+    Information about the data file, which are not particularly important for the experiment, but allow to identify a dataset or curve

 .. _sec_ui_fd_tab_qmap: